ct-js/docs.ctjs.rocks/docs/modding-settings-and-extensions.md

 ## Adding extensions to built-in assets

 You can define additional fields that will be available in asset editors.
-Currently, you can define these fields for types and tile layers.
+Currently, you can define these fields for types, rooms and tile layers.
 Don't ask why.
 Here is where such fields are placed at the type editor:

 ![](./images/modsFields.png)